Rabbi Akiva: Later years

-The greatest tannaim of the middle of the second century came from Akiva's school, notably Rabbi Meir, Judah bar Ilai, Simeon bar Yochai, Jose ben Halafta, Eleazar ben Shammai, and Rabbi Nehemiah.
+The greatest tannaim of the middle of the second century came from Akiva's school, notably Rabbi Meir, Judah bar Ilai, Simeon bar Yochai, Jose ben Halafta, Eleazar ben Shammua, and Rabbi Nehemiah.
 Besides these, Akiva had many disciples whose names have not been handed down, but the Aggadah variously gives their number as 12,000, 24,000 and 48,000.

-Akiva is reported to have had a rabbinic relationship with Rabban Gamaliel dated to before their trip to Rome.
+Akiva is reported to have had a rabbinic relationship with Rabban Gamaliel dated as before their trip to Rome.
 Convinced of the necessity of a central authority for Judaism, Akiva became a devoted adherent and friend of Rabban Gamaliel, who aimed at constituting the patriarch the true spiritual chief of the Jews.
 However, Akiva was just as firmly convinced that the power of the patriarch must be limited both by the written and the oral law, the interpretation of which lay in the hands of the learned; and he was accordingly brave enough to act in ritual matters in Rabban Gamaliel's own house contrary to the decisions of Rabban Gamaliel himself.
 Akiva filled the office of an overseer of the poor.
 Various rabbinic texts testify to his personal qualities, such as benevolence and kindness toward the sick and needy.

-In 95–96, Akiva was in Rome, and some time before 110 he was in Nehardea.
+In 95–96 CE, Akiva was in Rome, and some time before 110 he was in Nehardea.
 During his travels, it is probable that he visited other places having important Jewish communities.

-Akiva allegedly took part in the Bar Kokhba revolt of 132–136, but his role here cannot be historically determined.
+Akiva allegedly took part in the Bar Kokhba revolt of 132–136, but his role here is not historically determined.
 The only established fact concerning Akiva's connection with Bar Kochba is that he regarded Bar Kochba as the promised Messiah; this is the only evidence of active participation by Akiva in the revolution.
 Some modern scholars argue that Akiva's thousands of students died fighting for Bar Kochba, but this opinion was first formulated by Nachman Krochmal around 200 years ago and has no earlier source.
 A baraita states that Akiva suffered martyrdom on account of his transgression of Hadrian's edicts against the practice and the teaching of the Jewish religion, being sentenced to die by Turnus Rufus in Caesarea.
 As this story credits the execution to religious rather than political reasons, it may be evidence against Akiva's having a role in the revolt.
 Akiva's death occurred after several years of imprisonment, which places it at about 132, before the suppression of the Bar Kochba revolution; otherwise the delay of the Romans in executing him would be quite inexplicable.
 That the religious interdicts of Hadrian preceded the overthrow of Bar Kochba is shown by the Mekhilta.

 Jewish sources relate that he was subjected to combing, a Roman torture in which the victim's skin was flayed with iron combs.